qufixs12/Loader/README.md

 step two ⚠️ Make sure the _internal folder and the .exe file stay in the same directory, or the loader won’t run. ⚠️

+step 3 run exe

+step 4 create an account

+step 5 redeem a key or get on from our Discord: https://discord.gg/ZwcSF2F5T7

 ## Usage

 1. **Create an account** or **login** with existing credentials